 Opening the Polls - Touch Writer (continued)

-the side.

-device by pressing the red power button on the back of the device.
+Verify printer is on.
+The power switch on the side.
+11 Turn on ballot marking device by pressing the red power button on the back of the device.
 Wait for the device to power up.